amirs18/amirs18/README.md

 ## Professional Summary

-I am currently 22 years old and hold a position in the military, where I lead a team of 12 individuals, showcasing my leadership proficiency.
+I am currently 22 years old and looking for a new job,my last job was a full-stack team lead where I led a team of 12 individuals, showcasing my leadership proficiency.
 Growing up with self-employed parents, I have imbibed a strong work ethic.
 With a lifelong involvement in sports, I excel in high-pressure situations and am skilled at problem-solving.
 My innate sociability allows me to connect well with others, valuing effective communication.
 Given my diverse background, I am well-prepared to make substantial contributions.

 ## Skills